 There are a myriad of questions you’ll want to ask yourself – and answer—before you reach a decision about whether to stay in charge or leave.
 To have as many options as possible, start the decision-making process early.
 You may need three to five years to prepare your personal finances and increase the value of your business.
 While every owner’s circumstances are unique, the best decisions have one thing in common: They are mutually beneficial for the owner, the owner’s family, and the business.

 “If you decide to keep running the business, make sure it’s because you want to, not because you have to,” said Brian Trzcinski, director of business market development at MassMutual.
 “Staying merely for financial reasons, such as not having enough retirement income, is absolutely the wrong rationale.
 In a case like this, staying may benefit you and your family, but if your heart isn’t in the job, it probably won’t be advantageous for the business.”
+(Related: Is the business your baby or your lifestyle?)

 Just as some business owners decide to stay for the wrong reasons, others have the wrong reasons for choosing to leave.